Fibonacci Sequences of 1D, 2D Words: Enumerating and Locating the Factors of the Fixed Points: Abstract

 \section{Abstract}

-Given an infinite word, enumerating its subwords is an important exercise for understanding the structure of the word.
-The process of finding all the subwords is quite tricky for two-dimensional words.
-In this paper we enumerate the subwords of the two-dimensional infinite Fibonacci word, $f_{\infty,\infty}$, in a few possible ways.
-In addition, we extend a method for locating the subwords of the one-dimensional infinite Fibonacci word $f_{\infty}$ to locate the positions of the subwords of $f_{\infty,\infty}$.
+Given an infinite word, enumerating its factors is an important exercise for understanding the structure of the word.
+The process of finding all the factors is quite tricky for two-dimensional words.
+In this paper, two possible ways of enumerating the factors of the fixed point ($f_{\infty,\infty}$) of the sequence of Fibonacci arrays and a method for locating these factors in $f_{\infty,\infty}$ are explored.
+In addition, the factor complexity and the locations of the factors of the fixed point of Fibonacci sequence of arrays are also analysed.